openhab/openhab-docs/developers/bindings/thing-xml.md

 ```

 The channel group type is defined on the same level as the thing types and channel types.
-The group type must have a label, an optional description, and an optional [category](../../concepts/categories.html).
+The group type must have a label, an optional description, and an optional category (e.g. used to render an icon)..
 Moreover the list of contained channels must be specified:

 ```xml